Charles C. P. Holden: Civil War years (1861–65)

 Serving as the council's Republican floor leader, Holden led the council's Republican bloc in opposition.
 The Democratic faction of the council was led by mayor Francis Cornwall Sherman and alderman John Comiskey.
-From 1862–63, the 10–10 split of aldermen led the council becoming severely deadlocked.
+From 1862 to 1863, the 10–10 split of aldermen led the council becoming severely deadlocked.
 The deadlock became more severe when Holden led Republicans in refusing to attend meetings, thereby denying quorum.
 This was done in hopes of preventing Democrats from taking votes that Republicans feared might undercut the Union Army's effort in the American Civil War.
 As a result, no meetings were able to be held between December 22, 1862, and March 23, 1863.
 The death of a Republican alderman and the absence of Republican alderman Edward S. Salomon (who was away fighting in the war) further decreased the Republican minority.
 However, Democratic alderman Peter Shimp declared himself a "War Democrat", effectively caucusing with the Republicans (as opposed to the "copperhead" Democratic majority).
 Presuming Salomon absence, this gave the council an effective 9–9 split with Mayor Sherman being a tie-breaker.
 On March 23, 1863, the council held its first meeting with a quorum in months was assembled in order to select election judges for the city's 1863 elections.
 Salomon attended, which surprised many as he had not announced beforehand that he attended to attend.
 This combined with the vote of Shimp gave the Republican bloc an effective majority at the meeting.
 The council passed a number of measures, including "patriotic resolutions" introduced by Holden that indicated the city's support of the national government's leadership in the war.
 The resolutions were passed 10–3 (with one Democrat abstaining, and five leaving the meeting before the final vote was cast).
 The resolutions included a clause that they would be subject to a public vote to be held at a mass meeting at Bryan Hall.

 On June 25, 1863, Holden introduced an ordinance to create a further property tax in order to raise funds for equipment of military regiments and in order to fund military volunteer bounties.
 The ordinance was adopted unanimously.